-The Academy will consult by 1st March each year, when appropriate, on its proposed admission arrangements, with:
+The Academy will consult by 31st January each year, when appropriate, on its proposed admission arrangements, with:

+i.
+Oxfordshire County Council.

-- i.
-Oxfordshire Local Authority. - ii.
-The Admission Forum in Oxfordshire. - iii.
-Any other admission authorities for primary and secondary schools located within the relevant area for consultation set by Oxfordshire Local Authority. - iv.
+- ii.
+Any other admission authorities for primary and secondary schools located within the relevant area for consultation set by Oxfordshire County Council. - iii.
 Affected admission authorities in neighbouring local authorities.